Roam

-"Roam" is a song by American new wave band the B-52's.
-It was released as the fourth single from their fifth studio album, Cosmic Thing (1989), following "(Shake That) Cosmic Thing", "Channel Z", and "Love Shack".
-The vocals are sung by Kate Pierson and Cindy Wilson, making it the only vocal track on the album without any vocal involvement from Fred Schneider.
+"Roam" is a song by American new wave band the B-52's released as the third single from their fifth studio album, Cosmic Thing (1989).
+The vocals are sung by Kate Pierson and Cindy Wilson.
+The B-52's worked with a co-writer, Robert Waldrop, who penned the lyrics.
+Released as a single in 1989, "Roam" peaked at number three on the US Billboard Hot 100 and entered the top 10 in Canada, Ireland, and New Zealand.

+Release

+The "Roam" single was released with a variety of song's remixes as well as live tracks recorded at Cleveland Music Hall.

+Reception

-"Roam" became the band's second and final US top-10 hit, peaking at number three on the Billboard Hot 100 in March 1990 and spending a total of 20 weeks on the chart.
+"Roam" became the band's second and final US top-10 hit, peaking at number three on the Billboard Hot 100 in March 1990 and spending 20 weeks on the chart.
 It was certified gold by the Recording Industry Association of America (RIAA) in April 1990.
 Worldwide, the song became a top-10 success in Canada, Ireland, and New Zealand, peaking at numbers four, nine, and two, respectively.
 In February 1991, the B-52's were nominated for a Grammy Award for Best Pop Vocal Performance by a Duo or Group for "Roam".